louygan/kubernetes-json-schema_yannh/README.md

 ## Fork

-This is a fork from [instrumenta/kubernetes-json-schema](https://github.com/instrumenta/kubernetes-json-schema) with updated maintenance scripts for easier maintenance, as well as schemas for all recent Kubernetes versions.
+This is a fork from [instrumenta/kubernetes-json-schema](https://github.com/instrumenta/kubernetes-json-schema) with updated scripts for easier maintenance, as well as schemas for all recent Kubernetes versions.

 ## Presentation